Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/4-azure-sql-database.md

 	_The database's "dbo.PolarBears" table_

-Note the column named "IsPolarBear," which will be set to 1 or 0 to indicate that the corresponding images does or does not contain a polar bear.
+Note the column named "IsPolarBear," which will be set to 1 or 0 to indicate that the corresponding image does or does not contain a polar bear.

 ## Modify the Azure Function ##